 toshi no ichi

-• March: The Akasaka Odori is not actually a festival but instead a ticketed geisha performance at the Akasaka Act Theater.
+• March: The Akasaka Odori is not actually a festival, but instead a ticketed geisha performance at the Akasaka Act Theater.
 Performed by the most talented geisha, it is an honor to participate and also to watch.
-The tickets cost between ¥3,000 and ¥7,000, but costs may rise for next year’s performance when details are released.
+The tickets usually cost between ¥3,000 and ¥7,000.

 • April: The Asakusa Kannon-ura Ichiyo Sakura Festival features an Oiran Dōchū, a procession of traditional Japanese courtesans.
 You’ll get the chance to see their amazing costumes, make-up, and stoic expressions.
 They are a step up (or down, depending on how you look at it) from regular geisha, with more extreme outfits.

-• May: The Kagurazaka Street Stage Ōedo Tour is a cultural celebration and showcase of all the most traditional skills of the residents.
+• May: Azuma Odori is the official annual showcase of the Shimbashi geisha district.
+It takes place at the Shimbashi Enbujo Theater every year towards the end of May, and tickets are surprisingly affordable, starting at around ¥3,000 per person.
+Another May event is the Kagurazaka Street Stage Ōedo Tour is a cultural celebration and showcase of all the most traditional skills of the residents.
 There are shamisen performances, chances to play traditional parlor games with geisha, live street concerts, and more.
 The events take place at a number of venues, including local shrines, temples, and streets.

 tokyo geisha